bajuwa/ComicCompiler/README.md

 **Longhand:** --input-file-prefix [text]
 **Default:** "image"
 Will only combine images that start with this text.
-**Example:** if a directory contains image001.jpg image002.jpg and test.jpg, and you run `comcom -i image`, only image001.jpg and image002.jpg will be combine in to the final page file.
+**Example:** if a directory contains image001.jpg image002.jpg and test.jpg, and you run `comcom -i image`, only image001.jpg and image002.jpg will be combined in to the final page file.

+### No Input File Name Prefix
+**Shorthand:** -np
+**Longhand:** --no-prefix
+**Default:** "" (blank)
+Will only combine any images that match the correct file extension.
+Overrides -i value.
+**Example:** if a directory contains 001.jpg image002.jpg and test.jpg, and you run `comcom -np`, all three will be combined in to the final page file.

 ### File Extension
 **Shorthand:** -e [text]
 **Longhand:** --extension [text]
-**Default:** ".jpg"
+**Default:** ".jpg .jpeg .png" (will check for each file type)
-The file extension of your input images and your output page files.
+The file extension of your input images.
 This value is also included in the initial file selection pattern.
-**Example:** if a directory contains image001.jpg image002.jpg and image003.png, and you run `comcom -e jpg`, only image001.jpg and image002.jpg will be combine in to the final page000.jpg file (the png file will be excluded).
+**Example:** if a directory contains image001.jpg image002.jpg and image003.png, and you run `comcom -e jpg`, only image001.jpg and image002.jpg will be combine in to the final page000.jpg file (the png file will be excluded) otherwise jpg, jpeg and png will all be included.
+This also sets the output file extension unless set with -oe.

+### Additional File Extension
+**Shorthand:** -ae [text]
+**Longhand:** --additional-extension [text]
+**Default:** ".jpg .jpeg .png" (will check for each file type)
+The adds another file extension of your input images.
+This value is also included in the initial file selection pattern.
+**Example:** if a directory contains image001.jpg image002.bmp and image003.tiff, and you run `comcom -ae bmp`, only image001.jpg and image002.bmp will be combine in to the final page000.jpg file (the tiff file will be excluded).
+This leaves the default output extension as .jpg unless changed with -oe.

+### Output File Extension
+**Shorthand:** -oe [text]
+**Longhand:** --output-extension [text]
+**Default:** ".jpg" or value of -e if specified
+The file extension of your output images and your output page files.
+**Example:** if a directory contains image001.jpg image002.jpg and image003.png, and you run `comcom -oe png`, the compiled images will be page000.png instead of page000.jpg.

 ### Output Page File Prefix
 **Shorthand:** -o [text]